awsdocs/amazon-efs-user-guide/doc_source/gs-step-one-create-ec2-resources.md

 # Step 2: Create your EC2 resources and launch your EC2 instance<a name="gs-step-one-create-ec2-resources"></a>

 **Note**
-You can't use Amazon EFS with Microsoft Windows–based Amazon EC2 instances\.
+You can't use Amazon EFS with Microsoft Windows–based Amazon EC2 instances with Amazon EFS\.

 Before you can launch and connect to an Amazon EC2 instance, you need to create a key pair, unless you already have one\.
 You can create a key pair using the Amazon EC2 console, and then you can launch your EC2 instance\.